HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 slower access storage tier.
 There is no additional delays cause when deleting from a tiered storage system such as AWS glacier.

-### Undoing logical deletions
+### Undoing Deletions

-A data can be restored using the `PUT restore/file/{uuid}` or `PUT restore/bundle/{uuid}` if data has been logically deleted.
-Physically deleted files and bundles can be restored using the restore API if the grace period for the data has not elapsed.
+A bundles can be restored using `PUT restore/bundle/{uuid}` if bundle has been logically deleted.
+Physically deleted bundles and files can be restored using the restore API if the grace period for the data has not elapsed.
 Subscribers of bundles will receive a notification that a new bundle has arrived when a bundle is restored.

 Within the DSS the process for restoring data uses the info from the deletion table to removes tombstones, and prevent permanent deletion.cDeletion Table Entry Example: